kyegomez/swarms/README.md

 -----

 ## Contribute
 We're always looking for contributors to help us improve and expand this project.
-If you're interested, please check out our [Contributing Guidelines](DOCS/C0NTRIBUTING.md).
+If you're interested, please check out our [Contributing Guidelines](C0NTRIBUTING.md).

-Thank you for being a part of our project!

 ---
 ## Optimization Priorities